overwolf/overwolf.github.io/docs/api/overwolf-benchmarking.md

 #### Version added: 0.78

-> Stops receiving hardware/process events.
+> Stop receiving hardware/process events.

 Use this when you no longer want to receive events or when you close your app.